Logistical Issues in 2026: Address Challenges & Build Resilient Operations

 - Faster implementation

-- Integration without wholesale disruption
+- Integration without wholesale disruption to existing workflows

 Strategies to Overcome 2026 Logistical Issues